KirobotDev/PyVault/idea/idea.md

-# My Idea for upping Pyvault
+# My Ideas for Improving PyVault

-- 1. Add Codbase japaness Code in japaness folder.
+- 1. Add a Japanese version of the code in a `japanese` folder.

-- 2. Add Support macos
+- 2. Add macOS support.
+- 3. Create my own encryption algorithm.